By: Daniel Carson — Community News Editor

 “We respectfully ask you to please reconsider your decision to eliminate the Sharon High School Librarian position.
 In combination, ongoing research, NEASC Accreditation Standards, and the potential loss of valuable school sources support maintaining the Sharon High School Librarian position,” they wrote.

-The librarian position was eliminated at the end of the 2020 school year under Superintendent Dr. Victoria Greer, but current Acting Superintendent, Dr. Meg Dussault, says the future of the position is not set in stone.
+The library media specialist position was eliminated at the end of the 2020 school year under Superintendent Dr. Victoria Greer, but current Acting Superintendent, Dr. Meg Dussault, says the future of the position is not set in stone.
 “We are in budget season, which is where we gather information and look at the financial reality of our school district.
 We will look at the feasibility of all positions,” said Dussault.

 image from patch.com